mike-ward/Markdown-Edit/about.md

 Perhaps the most controversial of these changes was removing the traditional menu bar under the title bar.
-Common actions in many word processing editors are the invoked in a similar manner.
-Can you think of an editor that doesn't use `Ctrl+S` to save a document. `Ctrl+Z`, `Ctrl+C`, `Ctrl+X` and `Ctrl+V`?
+Common actions in many word processing editors are invoked in a similar manner.
+Can you think of an editor that doesn't use `Ctrl+S` to save a document?
+I'm betting you know what `Ctrl+Z`, `Ctrl+C`, `Ctrl+X` and `Ctrl+V` do.
 Granted, not everyone uses these shortcuts but I didn't write MDE for everyone.
-I wrote MDE to work done with less friction.
+I wrote MDE to get work done with less friction.
 That requires a bit of training on your part although frankly, I don't think it's overly burdensome.

 Other things I wanted.